Best Construction Collaboration & Project Management Software Tools

 - Selene D. – “Stack is the customer service I measure all other customer service by.
 They are friendly, nice and helpful!
 They are super easy to reach as well from right inside Stack!
 They don’t always have the answers, but if they can find them they will!
 Their knowledge database in stack is also pretty extensive so it’s easy to find most of your easier answers in there yourself.”

-Sitemax Systems is a software development company that offers construction-focused software for progressive companies in the industry, focusing on making everything more efficient via centralization – it’s one of the reasons why Sitemax is considered one of the best construction software providers right now.
-Centralization means awareness of everything that’s going on in your company, and this, in turn, makes it easier to make informed decisions.
+Sitemax Systems is a software development company that offers construction-focused software for progressive companies in the industry, focusing on making everything more efficient via centralization.
+This is one reason Sitemax has received high marks from reviewers.
+Centralization means awareness of everything that is going on in the company, and this, in turn, makes it easier to make informed decisions.

-On its core Sitemax is a collaborative environment, with paper documents replaced by customizable interfaces and layouts for processing all kinds of reports, be it a daily report, a safety report or a site report.
-Converting from older forms (Excel, Word, PDF) is also possible, to digitalize the entirety of your documents from the get-go.
+At its core, Sitemax is a collaborative environment, with paper documents replaced by customizable interfaces and layouts for processing all kinds of reports, including daily reports, safety reports, and site reports.
+Conversion from older formats (Excel, Word, PDF) is also possible, allowing the digitalization of all documents from the get-go.

-Another benefit of Sitemax is the ability to assist with time management and some features, centralized around that, including location-aware geo check-in and check-out using employees’ mobile devices.
-The same tracking can be applied for tools via QR stickers, and a lot of data is recorded to keep note of the progress and the security.
+Another benefit of Sitemax is its ability to assist with time management and some features centralized around it, including location-aware geo check-ins and check-outs using employees’ mobile devices.
+The same tracking can be used for tools via QR stickers, and a lot of data is recorded to monitor progress and security.

 Customer ratings: